TheDeponent/LegalTTSV2/README.md

 - **Audio deduplication:** Always run after audio concatenation (`audio_deduplication.py`).
 - **Document conversion:** Uses `win32com` for DOCX/PDF (Windows only), `pypandoc` for RTF to DOCX.
 - **Testing:** No formal test suite; test via GUI and sample documents.
+- **Docx Conversion:** For conversion of PDF -> Docx, the scripts will attempt to convert via word for optimal conversion, but will fall back to a python-based conversion via pdf2docx if Word is unavailable.

 ## Project Conventions
 - **Separation of concerns:** Business logic in `Core/`, GUI in `Gui/` and `Core/gui_utils.py`.